microcourses/microcourses.info/source/courses/recursion/index.md

 challenge: The (evil) government introduces 14 dollar notes.
 Update your program.
 ---

-Once a function is defined, it can be called using its name.
-A *recursive function* calls itself using its own name.
-Today you will use such a function to build an ATM that is stocked with 50 and 20 dollar notes.
+A **recursive function** is one that calls itself using its own name.
+Today you will use such a function to build an ATM stocked with 50 and 20 dollar notes.
+The algorithm you will implement is called **backtracking**.

 These are the steps a backtracking search goes through to give somebody $70: